umianta/gpu-llm-inferencing-workload-ops/README.md

 ![GPU & LLM Workload Observability dashboard](docs/images/dashboard.png)

-> The bundled executive Grafana dashboard — demand, latency, GPU supply and cost,
+> The bundled Grafana dashboard — demand, latency, GPU supply and cost,
 > each attributed to the model responsible.
 [See the full dashboard ↓](#dashboard)

 ---